JuanVillaM/16-sockets-app/README.md

 > Juan Villa

+# Link
+You can see the Application online here :point_right: [Heroku](https://socket-store-line.herokuapp.com/)

 ## Development Server
 Install NodeJS on your PC from [NodeJS](https://nodejs.org/en/), open a terminal and navigate to the project folder that you already install, remember run ```npm install``` (for install the node_modules in your PC).